acganesh/acgan.sh/posts/2019-07-13-modern-algorithmic-toolbox.md

 h(x) \pmod{n}.
 $$

-But this system breaks down if the number $N$ of caches is not static, but changes all the time.  $N$ might increase if the network administrator purchases additional infracture, or it might decrease if a cache disconnects from the network.
+But this system breaks down if the number $N$ of caches is not static, but changes all the time.  $N$ might increase if the network administrator purchases additional infrastructure, or it might decrease if a cache disconnects from the network.
 Unfortunately, $h(x) \pmod{n}$ and $h(x) \pmod{n+1}$ will in general be very different.

 The standard solution to this problem is known as *consistent hashing*.